urlstechie/urlchecker-python/README.md

 Total Passed: 3
 ```

-For any result object, you can print the list of passed, falied, or all the urls.
+For any result object, you can print the list of passed, falied, white listed,
+or all the urls.

 ```python
 result.all